-Questions OCC TV Foreshadowed changes? permitted activities that falls under that exception is narrow and includes: "debt collection activities, order fulfillment, request processing, and the transfer of ownership."
+Questions OCC TV Foreshadowed changes?
+There is no express "service provider" exception under the VPPA.
+The VPPA does permit sharing without consent if the sharing is incident to the "ordinary course of business" of the OCC.
+However, the list of permitted activities that falls under that exception is narrow and includes: "debt collection activities, order fulfillment, request processing, and the transfer of ownership."
 OCCs must identify whether video of data can be disclosed and carefully consider how the video streaming service may be able to share this data with a service provider based on the current state of legal precedence, risks, and other legal and business considerations.
-Children's Online Privacy Protection Act (COPPA) prohibits online websites from collecting information from persons under age 13 without complying with certain protective procedures. gathering of data in "designated" countries depending on how the order is implemented.
-10 In addition, data protection laws enacted by several states, such as California, Virginia, Colorado, Utah and Connecticut, demonstrate a continuing appetite by lawmakers in the US to consider enacting limited data control requirements.
+Children's Online Privacy Protection Act (COPPA) prohibits online websites from collecting information from persons under age 13 without complying with certain protective procedures. restriction on storage and transfer of data to those countries. • Executive Order 14117 entitled "Bulk Sensitive Data and United States Government-Related Data by Countries of Concern" signed by Biden in February 2024 could have impacts on the gathering of data in "designated" countries depending on how the order is implemented. • In addition, data protection laws enacted by several states, such as California, Virginia, Colorado, Utah and Connecticut, demonstrate a continuing appetite by lawmakers in the US to consider enacting limited data control requirements.
 Other country-specific information not already covered • N/A • N/A

-&lt;sup>10 See October 21, 2024, FACT SHEET: t Moving Forward with Publishing a Proposed Rule to Protect Americans' Sensitive Personal Data from Countries of Concern
+&lt;sup>9 National Security and Personal Data Protection Act of 2019, S. 2889, 116th Cong.
+(2019-2020) See October 21, 2024, FACT SHEET: t Moving Forward with Publishing a Proposed Rule to Protect Americans' Sensitive Personal Data from Countries of Concern